 This project constructed a new 500-foot pedestrian bridge over Interstate 675 connecting the cities of Beavercreek and Fairborn.
-The bridge provides safer access from Wright State and Clark State universities and adjacent properties to the retail and commercial properties on the other side of the interstate without requiring pedestrians and cyclists to use a high-volume vehicular bridge.
+The new bridge now provides safer access from Wright State and Clark State universities and adjacent properties to the retail and commercial properties on the other side of the interstate without requiring pedestrians and cyclists to use a high-volume vehicular bridge.

-LJB provided civil, structural, and lighting design for the bridge, as well as public involvement coordination and environmental services, including an ecological survey report, an environmental categorical exclusion NEPA document, and an ESA screening.
+LJB provided civil, structural and lighting design for the bridge, as well as public involvement coordination and environmental services including an ecological survey report, an environmental categorical exclusion NEPA document, and an ESA screening.